owenbrown/python_stack/NOTES.md

 ## Common error messages
 "Reverse for '' not found" -> means that I forgot to put single quote around url name in the template.

+## Django errors suck
+The errors Django gives are totally useless.
+For example, if you use the wrong syntax for "get" with the ORM, it will give you the error, 'TypeError: int object is not interable'.

+There is a lesson here though, that could have saved me 30 minutes.
+The lesson is this:
+Scan the entire traceback, searching for the code that you wrote or understand.
+If I'd done that, I would have noticed that the error that just cost me 30 minutes stems from
+    wall_user = User.objects.get(user_id)

+Another lesson is to be careful with ORM syntax, and URL syntax.
+URL syntax should be carefullly validated with print statements, prior to writing code.
+This is frusterating and might change my flow.

+## Two hours lost to typo
+I lost two full hours to a typo in the template language.
+One thing I need to learn is, with Django, if data is missing in the rendered view, the check to see if that data is accessible in the views.py file.
+If it is, the likely culprit is a type on the .html template.
+So, carefully inspect the code in the template.